Honey Wine Winery (Meadery)

 It sounds Biblical or Kings-and-Queens-ish, whether new Goth or historically accurate.
 Most people, however, would be hard-pressed to supply details about it.

 Mead was enjoyed by ancient Egyptians, Norse Vikings, English royalty and Celts.
 Shakespeare, Chaucer, and Homer are among the writers who have referred to it.
 Some feel thjat it may be the oldest alcoholic beverage on earth, occurring naturally.

-According to Stonekeep Meadery:
+According to Stonekeep Meadery, in Berks County, PA:

 “Mead fell out of favor in about the 12th century due to heavy taxation and regulations on the ingredients used to make alcoholic beverages.
 Because honey was such a prized commodity it was expensive and mostly only consumed by royalty.
 In addition, with the start of voyages to the new world, and the discovery of sugar cane, honey was no longer necessary as a sweetener.”

 Types of Meads

 Basic or “pure” mead is honey diluted with water and fermented with yeast.
 When fruit, spices or malt are added, the subcategory name changes.
 For example, Melomel (Mel'-o-mel) is the subcategory name of mead made by fermenting fruit or fruit juice along with the honey.
 Metheglyn (Me-theg'-lin) is mead with herbs and/or spices added.
 Then there is Braggot (Brag'-got), a drink made with honey and malt, more or less a mead-beer.
 The alcohol content of these varies from low to very high.

 Stonekeep Meadery's Modern Twists